SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 :::
 :::
 ::: good
-Figure: Good example – If multiple tasks are clearly 'done', then replying "All done" is a good way to simplify things.
+Figure: Good example – If multiple tasks are clearly 'done', then replying "All done" is a good way to simplify things
 :::

 ### Tip #4: Replying "Done" to huge tasks